viplix3/Image-Colorization-CNN/README.md

 - [x] Overfit the model on a single image to check implementation - ALPHA verion
 - [x] Write scripts to make and use TFRecords for efficient GPU training
-- [x] Train the model on a dataset for coloring human portraits - BETA version
+- [x] Train the model on a dataset for coloring human portraits
-- [ ] Use a trained model (Inceptionv3 or ResNet) as a feature extractor for better results
+- [ ] Train the model to color any random image - BETA version
-- [ ] Train the model to color any random image
+- [ ] Use a trained model (Inceptionv3 or ResNet) as a feature extractor for better results - FINAL version

 ### A simple structure of CNN, as described by the image below was trained from scratch.